Tudmotu/dotvim/README.rst

 * auto-pairs_ - Insert or delete brackets, parens, quotes in pair
 * po.vim_ - Easier editing of GNU gettext PO files
 * json.vim_ - A syntax highlighting file for JSON
-* TaskList_ - Eclipse like task list
 * MatchIt_ - Extended % matching for HTML, LaTeX, and many other languages
 * vim-powerline_ - The ultimate vim statusline utility
 * tabular_ - text filtering and alignment
 * javascript-libraries-syntax_ - A syntax extension for common javascript
   libraries
-* tern_for_vim_ - Neat code-analyzer with autocomplete and definition finder
 * vim-angular-template_ - Syntax for angular templates
-* vim-session_ - Session manager for vim
 * nerdcommenter_ - Utility for fast commenting of code
 * vim-velocity_ - Syntax highlighting for velocity templates
 * MatchTag_ - Highlight the closing tag of the element cursor is currently on